 With the "pay later" option, you can choose between a flexible monthly statement as a total amount or in installments.
 The installment function is automatically preset and can be deselected.

 As an additional service, you can apply for up to three free partner cards.
-Paying with Apple Pay or Google Pay is also possible with your new Barclays Visa.
+You can also pay with Apple Pay or Google Pay with your Platinum Double.

 The most important advantages at a glance:

-The added value of this credit card for US travel is obvious: You can enjoy stress-free shopping across the United States with no additional fees.
-As long as you keep an eye on the different billing options (installment or total) with the 8-week time limit, the Barclays Visa remains an ideal travel partner for your USA vacation!
+The added value of this credit card for USA travel is obvious: you can store your way across the United States stress-free and safely without additional fees.
+As long as you keep an eye on the different billing options (installment or total) with the 8-week grace period, the Barclays Platinum Double is an ideal travel partner for your USA vacation!

 Thanks to the lucrative Membership Rewards program and the low annual fee, which may even be waived completely, the AMEX Green Card is a good alternative to other membership credit cards.